 I put my pot roast in the slow cooker because I love how easy it is.
 If you don’t have a slow cooker or prefer to make it in the oven, that would work too.
 You just want to have really tender fall apart meat in the end so that you can eat this as a bowl – no need for a knife.
 I also like the slow cooker because you get all those juices to make the gravy with.

 This is a hearty dish of food – so sides aren’t really necessary.
-I just added a dinner roll for sopping up gravy and called it good.
+I just added dinner rolls for sopping up gravy and called it good.
 There were not any leftovers at all on this one – my daughter even licked the mashed potato spoon to get the last bits.
+If you did need to spread this dish a little further, you could add in another veggie like green beans or carrots with the corn.

 Now Let’s Get Cookin’!